 The new legislation also provides insurance and indemnification requirements in case of damages.

-Canada has a long history in the space sector and became the third nation to have a satellite in orbit with launch of Alouette 1 in 1962.
+Canada has a long history in space flight and became the third country to have a satellite in orbit with the launch of Alouette 1 in 1962.

-However, Canada has always looked to other countries, particularly the United States, and to U.S.-based launch providers to put its hardware into space.
+However, Canada has always looked to other countries, particularly to U.S.-based launch providers, to put its hardware into space.

 Mr. MacKinnon said that such reliance “sends investment out of our country, creates costly delays and leaves critical infrastructure exposed to decisions beyond our control.”